Lobbieinc/slate/source/index.html.md

 You can view code examples in the dark area to the right to see how to send requests to the Lobbie Developer API.

+# Endpoints

+Lobbie provides API access for both the Sandbox and Production/My environments.
+Each environment has its own domain as follows:

+Sandbox:
+auth-sandbox.lobbie.com - for retrieving access tokens using a client id and client secret. api-sandbox.lobbie.com - for create/read/update/delete operations within Lobbie.

+Prod:
+auth.lobbie.com - for retrieving access tokens using a client id and client secret. api.lobbie.com - for create/read/update/delete operations within Lobbie.

+All the following examples will use the `sandbox` environment to make sure that if you copy + paste an example your production environment is not affected.

 # Terminology / Vocabulary

 -   **Form Template** - What Lobbie uses to create a Form for a Patient.